chassing/linux-sysadmin-interview-questions/README.md

 * How do you stop a DDoS attack?
 * How can you see content of an ip packet?
 * What is IPoAC (RFC 1149)?
+* What will happen when you bind port 0?